“Your success will not be determined by your gender or your ethnicity but only by the scope of your dreams”

 The Design Technology curriculum provides a platform that incorporates the application of Maths and Science in all learning opportunities.
-The department promotes active participation from the pupils and in turn creates well-rounded individuals with transferable life skills.
+The department promotes active participation from the pupils and in turn create well-rounded individuals with transferable life skills.

 The diversity of our project work prepares and equips all pupils to embody British values and the role of design technology to ultimately develop a forward-thinking, skilled and professional workforce for the future.
-Pupils at Stanley high school are encouraged to partake in a wealth of extra-curricular opportunities to enable the students to become familiar with a variety of contexts and place greater value on the place of Technology in their lives and in the wider world.
+Pupils at Stanley High School are encouraged to partake in a wealth of extra-curricular opportunities to enable the students to become familiar with a variety of contexts and place greater value on the place of Technology in their lives and in the wider world.

-In the department, the pupils thrive from a positive culture and climate, which enables skillful delegation and the ability to play to the strengths of all pupils.
+In the department, the pupils thrive from a positive culture and climate, which enables skilful delegation and the ability to play to the strengths of all pupils.
 We promote a positive, yet challenging climate where pupils are encouraged and supported to take risks and have high expectations that are clearly modelled by our experienced staff then having the recognition for doing so.

 We are proud to have a team of staff that have wealth of experience and enthusiasm:

 - Subject Leader of Technology, Teacher of Food, Btec Creative Media and Technology – Miss C Smithies